 Will My Insurance Cover MNT?

 Most insurance policies cover MNT, but this will often depend on whether or not you have a condition that justifies their coverage.
 For example, if you’re a person that wants to learn about healthy eating, but are in good health, your claim will likely be denied.
 This doesn’t mean that you can’t schedule an MNT appointment, but it does mean you’ll probably have to pay for the full cost of the service out-of-pocket.
 Someone in this example will likely be better served through our Nutrition & Health Coaching Services.

-If you have a condition that has been diagnosed and documented by your physician, and your insurance covers MNT (sometimes referred to as nutritional counseling by insurance companies), you will probably be covered.
+If you have a condition that has been diagnosed and documented by a physician, and your insurance covers MNT (sometimes referred to as nutritional counseling by insurance companies), you are more likely to be covered.
 Conditions such as diabetes, obesity, and multiple sclerosis, or even mental health conditions like attention deficit hyperactivity disorder or depression, are often covered by insurance policies for MNT, but coverage varies from network-to-network.
 Always contact your provider beforehand to determine if your diagnosis is qualified for MNT coverage.

 Your nutrition professional will review your diagnosis and health history with you and conduct a nutrition-focused physical exam.
 This may include things such as taking your weight, measurements, and blood pressure and checking your skin, hair, and teeth for signs of nutritional deficiencies.
 Based on this information, your nutrition professional will determine what nutritional changes are necessary to support your body’s journey towards health.
 Your nutritionist or dietician may also recommend nutritional supplements, like vitamins, minerals, plant products, herbs, probiotics, and other natural substances.
 You’ll leave with a “Care Plan” that includes how to successfully implement those changes into your everyday life.

 How Often Do I Need to Have an MNT Appointment?